 L.M.
-Montgomery and Gender is a collection of essays edited by E. Holly Pike and Laura M. Robinson and based on an international conference hosted by the L.M.
-Montgomery Institute and held at the University of Prince Edward Island in June 2016.
-It will be published as a trade paperback and an unjacketed hardcover by McGill-Queen’s University Press in November 2021.
+Montgomery and Gender is a collection of essays edited and introduced by E. Holly Pike and Laura M. Robinson.
+Based on an international conference hosted by the L.M.
+Montgomery Institute and held at the University of Prince Edward Island in June 2016, the volume includes original scholarship by Wanda Campbell, Catherine Clark, Lesley D. Clement, Elizabeth Rollins Epperly, Carole Gerson, Christina Hitchcock and Kiera Ball, Vappu Kannas, Heather Ladd and Erin Spring, Tara K. Parmiter, E. Holly Pike, Ashley N. Reese, Mavis Reimer, Kazuko Sakuma, Rebecca J. Thompson, and Bonnie J. Tulloch, as well as an excerpt from Jane Urquhart’s Extraordinary Canadians biography of L.M.
+Montgomery.
+The book was published as a trade paperback and an unjacketed hardcover by McGill-Queen’s University Press in October 2021.

 The essays span Montgomery’s writing, exploring her famous Anne and Emily books as well as her short fiction, her comic journal composed with her friend Nora Lefurgey, and less-studied novels such as Magic for Marigold and The Blue Castle.
 Dividing the chapters into five sections—on masculinities and femininities, domestic space, humour, intertexts, and being in time—L.M.
 Montgomery and Gender addresses the degree to which Montgomery’s work engages and exposes, reflects and challenges the gender roles around her, underscoring how her writing has shaped future representations of gender.